banner image

 Put Your Passion for Helping Others to Work

-If you are ready to prepare for your helping career, expand your employment options or retool your career path, the Master of Arts in Clinical Mental Health Counseling program at Palo Alto University is the place to start.
+Ready to start a rewarding career in counseling, expand your job options, or change your career path?
+The Master of Arts in Clinical Mental Health Counseling at Palo Alto University is your gateway to success.

 What can you do with a masters degree in Clinical Mental Health Counseling?